-6 The Legislature has enacted various statutes with different filing procedures applicable to 7 property that has been damaged or destroyed by a disaster.
-The purpose of these statutes is to 8 afford financial relief to the owners of property physically damaged or destroyed by an 9 unforeseeable occurrence beyond their control.
-There are certain prerequisites that must be met 10 before relief is available under any of the disaster relief provisions:
+The Legislature has enacted various statutes with different filing procedures applicable to property that has been damaged or destroyed by a disaster.
+The purpose of these statutes is to afford financial relief to the owners of property physically damaged or destroyed by an unforeseeable occurrence beyond their control.
+62 There are certain prerequisites that must be met before relief is available under any of the disaster relief provisions:

-- The property must sustain physical damage as opposed to economic devaluation by reason of its proximity to a disaster area. - The physical damage to the property must be as a result of a sudden misfortune or disaster, not due to damage that occurred gradually over an extended period of time. - The disaster must not be the fault of the property owner.
+- The property must sustain physical damage as opposed to economic devaluation by reason of its proximity to a disaster area.
+63 - The physical damage to the property must be as a result of a sudden misfortune or disaster, not due to damage that occurred gradually over an extended period of time. - The disaster must not be the fault of the property owner.

 Many of the disaster relief provisions are available only under conditions where the Governor has proclaimed a state of emergency.
-Most commonly in California, the Governor proclaims a state of emergency for the existence of perilous conditions from fires, floods, storms, or earthquakes.
-All proclamations since 1991 affecting property taxes are posted on the State Board of Equalization's website.
+Most commonly in California, the Governor proclaims a state of emergency for the existence of perilous conditions from fires, floods, storms, or earthquakes.64 All proclamations since 1991 affecting property taxes are posted on the State Board of Equalization's website.65

-21 Section 70
+Section 70

-Section 70 provides an exclusion from reassessment for reconstruction of property following adisaster.
+Section 70 provides an exclusion from reassessment for reconstruction of property following a disaster.
 The provisions do not require an ordinance by the county board of supervisors.

-- 24 Specific requirements of section 70(c) include: - The damage may result from any disaster outside the fault of the property owner; it need not be the result of a Governor-proclaimed state of emergency. - The provisions apply only to real property. - The reconstructed property must be substantially equivalent to the damaged or destroyed property. - The reconstruction of damaged or destroyed real property must be done timely.
+Specific requirements of section 70(c) include:

+- The damage may result from any disaster outside the fault of the property owner; there does not have to be a Governor-proclaimed state of emergency. - The provisions apply only to real property. - The reconstructed property must be substantially equivalent to the damaged or destroyed property. - The reconstruction of damaged or destroyed real property must be done timely.